aproposmath/stationeers-community-patches/README.md

 # Stationeers Community Patches

-This mod fixes some issues related to IC10 in Stationeers.
+This mod fixes some issues in Stationeers.

 Currently it fixes two issues: